 Work: Get experience before you graduate!

 The Museum employs numerous students through graduate assistantships, student fellowships, student employment, and work study positions.
 There are employment opportunites in museum administration, the gift shop, public programs, exhibit design, and museum collections.
 Most opportunities are available at the beginning of each semester, especially the fall.
-Student employment and work study positions are listed below and also posted on UNM Jobs.
+Student employment and work study positions are listed on UNM Jobs.

 OCA provides hands-on opportunities for students to gain experience in archaeological field and laboratory work during the academic year and summer.
 OCA announces jobs through the Anthropology Undergraduate and Graduate Student List-Serves, and UNM Jobs.
 These announcements are generally made 1-3 times a year.
 OCA also works with the Public Archaeology program to facilitate internship opportunities doing field work and technical writing.
 If interested in any of these opportunities, come visit our facilities and meet the Director and staff.
 Please call in advance.
 Ask for Robin Cordero.